-This post provides a step by step quickstart for beginners.
-Before to start, a working installation of Salome and Code_Aster on Windows is required, some help can be found in this previous post.
+This post provides is a step by step tutorial for beginners.
+Before to start, a working installation of Salome and Code_Aster on Windows is required, some help can be found here for Salome and here for Code_Aster.

 The usual way to learn about a new mechanical simulation framework is to do step by step:

 Salome + Code_Aster framework is known to be less intuitive comparing to commercial solutions.
 At the same time, Code_Aster is much better than the latter in term of ease to access documentation, freely available at code-aster.org, and examples (more than 3000), available in the release version.
 The key point is that each example, available in the release (install\testing\tests\ directory), has an online dedicated validation document.